yehudapashay/document-classification/README.md

 # document-classification

-In this assignment we got as input many documents (average of 200 words in document) and the **goal**  is to predict it subject.
+In this assignment we got as input many documents and the **goal**  is to predict it subject.

 I worked with "Reuters-21578" text categorization dataset.